doorstop-dev/makefile-template/README.md

 **!!
 IMPORTANT !!**
-*If this template is used for a customer project, the following note should be included at the top of this file so as to aleart everyone to the sensitivity of this data.*
+*If this template is used for a customer project, the following note should be included at the top of this file (by deleting this note and the code-block characters) so as to aleart everyone to the sensitivity of this data.*

 ```
 ---------------------------------------------------------------------------

 ~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=
-**NOTE: This repository contains customer data an cannot be made public.**
+**WARNING: This repository contains customer data an cannot be made public.**
 ~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=

 ---------------------------------------------------------------------------